Stress Leave

 Stress-related sick leave entitlements throughout Canada

-Sick leave legislations differ across provinces.
-When you’re dealing with stress leave in your company, make sure you stick by the rules for your province.
+Sick leave legislation differs across provinces.
+When dealing with stress leave in your company, stick by the rules of your province.

-• Alberta: Employees are entitled to ten days unpaid sick leave in any one year of employment.
+• Alberta: Employees are entitled to ten days of unpaid sick leave in any one year.

-• Ontario: Under employment standards act (ESA), employee entitled to three days unpaid leave a year.
-Only eligible if worked for the company for at least two weeks.
+• Ontario: Under the Employment Standards Act (ESA), employees are entitled to three days of unpaid leave a year.
+Only eligible if they have worked for the company for at least two weeks.

 It’s important that you get your stress and sick leave right.
-Staff have a statutory right to time-off, and not managing it well may lead to unhappy employees, or a breach of employment contract.
+Staff have a statutory right to time off, and not managing it well may lead to unhappy employees, legal action, or a breach of employment contract.

 Share this article